Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Data

 \subsection{Building Footprints}

 Many applications may be able to take advantage of pre-existing segmentation models.
 Conventional building segmentation models, however, have focused in large part on urban areas, which may result in performance degradation in rural areas.
 To provide building footprints that are tailored to CAFOs --- and not other types of structures --- we train our own segmentation model (see Section~\ref{subsec:segment}).
 This approach required ground truth building footprints corresponding to known CAFO locations.
-We procured such information from (1) the Microsoft Building Footprint dataset, and (2) a United States Geological Survey of poultry barns in the DelMarVa peninsula~\citep{delmarva}.

-Because the Microsoft dataset includes all building types, we removed those footprints with area less than 450 $\text{m}^2$.
-This excluded the noise of smaller, non-industrial buildings.
+We procured such information from (1) the Microsoft Building Footprint dataset~\cite{ms}, and (2) a United States Geological Survey of poultry barns in the DelMarVa (Delaware - Maryland - Virginia) peninsula~\citep{delmarva}.
+Because the Microsoft dataset includes all building types, we removed those footprints with area less than 450 $\text{m}^2$ that are below the threshold of a reasonable size for large CAFO operations.
 When combined with the proximity to a known CAFO location, this filter left us with a fairly pure training set.
 The most significant remaining source of noise stemmed from date mismatch between the Microsoft and EWG labels.
 For instance, a CAFO may have been constructed and tagged \emph{after} the building footprints were generated.
-Similarly, DelMarVa facilities may have been demolished or moved after the structure is known to exist in Planet imagery.
-These instances, as far as we are aware, are rare, but would reduce the accuracy of our image segmentation and hence attenuate results of subsequent changepoint detection.
+Similarly, the DelMarVa data was collected in 2016-2017 -- these barns may have been demolished or moved between the time of data collection and the acquisition dates of our Planet imagery datasets (2019).
+As far as we are aware, such changes are rare, but they would reduce the accuracy of our image segmentation and hence attenuate results of subsequent changepoint detection.